Rayyan9477/ocr-app/ADMIN_SECURITY_CONFIG.md

 # Admin Security Configuration

 ## Overview
 This document outlines the secure configuration of administrator credentials for the OCR application.
-Admin credentials are **NEVER** displayed in the UI and are securely managed through environment variables.
+Admin credentials are **NEVER** displayed in the UI and admin roles are completely hidden from users.
+The system appears to have only "User" accounts to all users, while maintaining admin functionality behind the scenes.

 ## Security Implementation